What is Your Gut Telling You?

 “Gut health” has become quite the buzz phrase.
-Some people may identify with digestive unrest in the form of heartburn, nausea, loose stools, constipation, etc., but few realize the affects that these unpleasantries have on their entire body.
+Some people may identify with digestive unrest in the form of heartburn, nausea, loose stools, constipation, etc., but few realize the effects that these unpleasantries have on their entire body.

 Let’s begin to explore some roles of the gut and considerations for healing.

 What is the Gut?
 In an adult, the “gut” is the 20+ foot tube that starts in the mouth and includes all segments of the digestive tract.